-(g) Organise the Arts festival in 3rd week of Trinity term.
+(a) Organise the Arts festival in the 3rd week of Trinity term.

-(k) Propose a provisional budget and timetable to relevant members of college by the end of Hilary term in 8th week.
+(e) Propose a provisional budget and timetable to relevant members of college by the end of the 8th week of Hilary term.

 (a) Attend, if possible, the University Counselling Services-run Peer Support programme and become a trained peer supporter.

 (b) Be available to talk to people in a confidential peer support capacity.

 (c) Distribute information they should receive relating to the welfare of minorities freely and without discrimination.